gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

 Open web preview on port `8001` and change url path to `/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/`

-> Note, that on GKE Kubernetes dashboard is deprecated, you can use the GKE interface instead.
+> Note: You should not rely on the Kubernetes Dashboard in GKE, instead you should use the GKE interface.

 ## Enable and test auto-repair